A Goldsmith Resources LLC© ALL RIGHTS RESERVED.

 Kevin Barkley, past President of the Georgia Recycling Coalition, recognizes Abby Goldsmith as the first inductee into the Georgia Recycling Coalition Hall of Fame.

-The Georgia Chapter of the Solid Waste Association of North America will host its 2017 Fall Conference from December 6-8 at Jekyll Island.
-Go to www.gaswana.org for more information.
+The Georgia Chapter of the Solid Waste Association of North America will host its 2018 Fall Conference from November 12-14, 2018 in the beautiful Georgia mountains at Brasstown Valley Resort.
+Go to www.gaswana.org/conferences for more information.

-Despite the weakening of solid waste planning requirements in Georgia, proactive local governments continue to update their solid waste and material management plans as their current plans expire with the assistance of A. Goldsmith Resources.
+Despite the weakening of solid waste planning requirements in Georgia, proactive local governments continue to update their solid waste and material management plans as their current plans expire.
+Many of them seek the assistance of A. Goldsmith Resources.
 Georgia communities as diverse as Fulton County, Macon-Bibb County, Camden County, and the cities of Kingsland, St. Marys, and Woodbine have updated their goals and strategies for reducing and managing solid waste and identified the programs, policies, facilities, and resources needed to achieve them.
 The biggest benefit of the planning process?
 Since elected officials adopt the final plan, they take the opportunity to review, provide input and ultimately support the activities once the plan is adopted.

 A Goldsmith Resources monitors progress toward goals and measures environmental and financial performance over time and against selected benchmarks.